iomete/iom-docs/docs/guides/sync/export-as-a-csv-file.md

 select * from employees
 ```

-To export the query result to an S3 bucket, we need to write a query that exports the result of the query to an S3 bucket.
+To export the query result to an S3 bucket, we need to write a SQL that exports the result of the query to an S3 bucket.
 The query will look like this:

 ```sql
 CREATE table my_csv_export